yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 10. Review the response, noting that context from the previous interaction is retained (so the model understands that "it" refers to artificial intelligence).

 11. Use the **View Code** button to view the code for the interaction.
-The prompt consists of the *system* message, the few-shot examples of *user* and *assistant* messages, and the sequence of *user* and *assistant* messages in the chat session so far.
+The prompt consists of the *model instruction* message, the few-shot examples of *user* and *assistant* messages, and the sequence of *user* and *assistant* messages in the chat session so far.

     ![](../media/view_code.jpg)